 | All children crawl the same way | Crawling patterns differ widely | Individual paths are normal |

-Recognizing these facts can ease your concerns and help you support your child’s unique developmental journey.
+Understanding these facts can ease concerns and help you support your child’s unique developmental journey.

 Encouraging Movement Development

-While it might seem concerning when a child skips crawling, it’s important to remember that movement development encompasses a range of behaviors beyond this one milestone.
+When a child skips crawling, movement development still covers a wide range of behaviors beyond that one milestone.

-Encouraging your child to explore various movements can foster their overall growth.
-Here are some ways to support their movement development:
+Encouraging your child to explore various movements fosters their overall growth.
+A few ways to support them:

-- Tummy Time: This strengthens neck and shoulder muscles, preparing them for crawling.
+- Tummy Time: Strengthens neck and shoulder muscles, preparing them for crawling.

 - Reaching and Grasping: Encourage reaching for toys to develop coordination and balance.